-Technology united these Russians and Ukrainians.
-Now, they’re trying to stay connected as war scatters them.
+Tech was creating a new economy in Eastern Europe.
+Then came the war in Ukraine.

 “They don’t know how to leave their life,” she said.
 “They have animals.
 They are afraid to go.”

 Udodov is himself a mix of several Eastern European cultures.
-He is a Latvian citizen born in Riga to ethnically Russian parents, and he spent part of his childhood in Belarus, where his father started a business selling cake.
+He is a Latvian citizen born in Riga to ethnically Russian parents, and he spent part of his childhood in Belarus, where his father started a business selling cakes.
 He returned to Latvia at age 11 and went to high school in Riga before starting his first company, a digital marketing agency.
 In 2019, he founded Bordio, which makes software for team collaboration and project management.

 As he hired developers, he looked to Russia and Ukraine because top-notch programmers there command lower salaries than their counterparts in the European Union.